 - Garnish: Lightly sweetened whipped cream & fresh berries

 - Preheat oven to 350°.
 Have your pie shell ready to go.
+By that I mean, unbaked and perhaps sitting on a rimmed baking sheet.

 - Whisk the sugar and butter together until smooth.

 - Whisk in the eggs, one by one, until mixture is smooth.
+If you are using salt, add that too.

 - Mix the buttermilk powder and flour in a small bowl, then add to the egg mixture and stir until smooth.
 Stir in nutmeg, vanilla bean paste and water until smooth.